Skip to main content

 Use --r2-cycles to overwrite the number of cycles for Read 2 in RunParameters.json with another value.

-bases2fastq /input /output --r2-cycles 48
+bases2fastq /input /output --r2-cycles <NUMBER_OF_CYCLES>

 --run-manifest

 Use --run-manifest or -r to define the location of an alternate run manifest for the execution instead of the RunManifest.csv file output by the instrument.
-For information on corrected run manifests, see the Run Manifest Documentation.
+For more information on corrected run manifests, see the Run Manifest Documentation.

-bases2fastq /input /output -r /input/<corrected_manifest_filename.csv>
+bases2fastq /input /output --run-manifest <PATH/TO/CORRECTED_MANIFEST.CSV>

-bases2fastq /input /output -run-manifest /input/<corrected_manifest_filename.csv>
+bases2fastq /input /output -r <PATH/TO/CORRECTED_MANIFEST.CSV>

 --settings